Capital Medical University

+Capital Medical University (CCMU; 首都医科大学) is a municipal public university in Beijing, China.
+It is affiliated with the City of Beijing, and co-funded by the Beijing Municipal People's Government, the National Health Commission, and the Ministry of Education.

+The university was founded in 1960 as the Beijing Second Medical College.

 Academics

 Rankings and reputation

-Capital Medical University is listed as one of the top 400 universities in the World University Rankings.
+Capital Medical University is listed as one of the top 300 universities in the World University Rankings.
 CMU is consistently ranked among the top medical schools in China and has ranked in the top 1 or 2 best nationwide, together with Peking Union Medical College among Chinese Medical Universities in the recognized Best Chinese Universities Ranking.